goldin2008/Note/interview_llm.md

   - `Prompt compression` reduces the overall prompt length by removing irrelevant and highlighting important context.
   - `Re-ranking` uses machine learning models to recalculate the relevance scores of the retrieved contexts.

+`Fusion retrieval or hybrid search`
+This concept, though not entirely new, involves integrating the strengths of two distinct search methods: traditional keyword-based search, which employs sparse retrieval algorithms such as tf-idf or the search industry standard BM25, and contemporary semantic or vector search.
+The challenge lies in effectively merging the results obtained from these different similarity scoring methods.
+This issue is typically addressed using the Reciprocal Rank Fusion (RRF) algorithm, which re-ranks the retrieved results to produce the final output.
+In LangChain this is implemented in the Ensemble Retriever class, combining a list of retrievers you define, for example a Faiss vector index and a BM25 based retriever and using RRF for reranking.
+As vector database, we'll use FAISS, a library developed by Facebook AI.
+FAISS specializes in the efficient similarity search and clustering of dense vectors, which suits our needs perfectly.
+Currently, FAISS is among the top libraries for conducting Nearest Neighbor (NN) search in large datasets.

 #### `Prompt`